 The Most Expensive Dog Breeds: $7,500-$8,750

 As we climb the price brackets on the most expensive dog breed list, we start seeing rarer breeds make an appearance.
-When the numbers of a dog decrease, price naturally increases as a result.
+When the numbers of a dog decrease, the price naturally increases as a result.
 There simply aren’t enough pups to meet the demand.
-You may have not even HEARD of some of these canines.
+You may not have even HEARD of some of these canines.
 It takes a genuine fancier to track them down.
 Homework’s key here.
 You’ll want to make sure your vet understands the breed just as much as you do.

-- Pharaoh Hound: With a regal, Egyptian quality, Pharaoh Hounds earn their name.
+- Pharaoh Hound: With a regal Egyptian quality, Pharaoh Hounds earn their name.
 Native to the Maltese Islands, their called Kelb-tal-Fenek in Maltese, which means “rabbit dog.”
 (Maybe a little less regal) In Malta, they’re hunting dogs, specializing in rabbits.
 Pharaohs are extremely loyal and intelligent, making them ideal for families.
 Unfortunately, they’re also prone to stress.
 If you’re not prepared to handle their every need, you could find yourself shelling out thousands of dollars to treat digestive and neurotic conditions.

 - Dogo Argentino: In 1928, Dogos appeared, the result of combining the Cordoba Fighting Dog (now extinct) and Great Danes.
 Their muscular frames and dominant personalities made them perfect for hunting wild hogs throughout South America and Asia.
 You need to have a MORE dominant personality to handle their training.
 And their reputation for aggression precedes them.
 It’s illegal to own a Dogo in the United Kingdom, Colorado, and New York City.
 When you’re banned in entire COUNTRIES, your cost goes up, earning you a spot as one of the most expensive dog breeds.